probabilityfilter/probabilityfilter.github.io/_posts/2018-03-25-Rect to Sphere.md

 ax.plot_wireframe(x, y, z, rstride=10, cstride=10, color="b", alpha=0.1)
 ```

-Combining the 3D representation of data and the spherical grid will produce this beautiful plot:
+Combining the 3D representation of data and the spherical grid will produce this beautiful plot.
+As for the [GIF](https://en.wikipedia.org/wiki/GIF), I drew (**view**) the below plot in incrementing angles, saved the images, and used one of the many GIF creators available online.
 ![Spherical](/img/RectToSphere/Spherical coordinates.JPG "Random Data"){: .center-block :}

 One thing to note here, notice the bunching up of points on the North and South pole?!
 That is the opposite of the [Mercator Projection](https://en.wikipedia.org/wiki/Mercator_projection).
 In other words the data points close to the top and bottom of a Cartesian co-ordinate system will have less space to occupy when projected on to a sphere since the circumference of rings gets smaller as one approaches the poles!
 Neat :smile: